avakiai/avakiai.github.io/content/teaching/index.md

 ---
 title: "Teaching"
-date: 2021-10-23T17:22:04+02:00
+date: 2022-04-15T13:36:04+02:00
 draft: false
 ---

 ## Courses

-Currently, I'm teaching an undergraduate course on experimental psychology.
-The course combines traditional lectures, tutorials, and a substantial practical component in which students must carry out an experiment, analyze data, and finally interpret and present their results.
+In the winter semester 2021-2022, I taught an undergraduate course on experimental psychology.
+The course combined traditional lectures, tutorials, and a substantial practical component in which students carried out an experiment, analyze data, and finally interpreted and presented their results in a poster session.

-The course relies almost entirely on open source software, and all materials are freeling available to access [here](https://avakiai.github.io/expra_winter2021-2022/index.html).
+The course relied uniquely on open source software, and all materials are freeling available for viewing and reuse [here](https://avakiai.github.io/expra_winter2021-2022/index.html).
+(If you would like to reuse any materials or data from the course, please get in touch and remember to include the appropriate credit.)

 ## Curated Materials

 I maintain a list of [resources](https://github.com/avakiai/Scientific-Resources) useful for data/scientists on Github.
-I'll turn this into a git/jupyter book soon, but for now the .md files can be found as a repository.
+I'll turn this into a git/jupyter book soon, but for now the .md files can be found in the linked repository.